-The Department of Material Flow Management deals with issues concerning the bio-economy from a regional perspective and aims to contribute to the decarbonisation of our society.
-The focal points of the works lie in defining and assessing the potentials of a region, while taking into account the different functions of a landscape (nature protection, economic and recreational functions), people’s needs and the interdependencies with other spaces.
-As part of this, the department extends the previous focal point of bio-energy in the holistic sense of the bio-economy, which includes issues such as the material utilisation of biomass.
-In addition to the traditional material flow analysis, the analysis of governance processes is also an important element in this context, so that the possibilities to implement bioeconomical structures can also be understood from the perspective of political processes.
+The Department of Material Flow Management deals with issues concerning the economy of natural material flows (bio-economy) from a regional perspective.
+It aims to contribute to the defossilization of our society in the context of the energy transition and to a substitution of fossil raw materials in the material use.
+The department focuses on defining and assessing the potentials of defossilization of a region, while taking into account (i) the different functions of a cultural landscape (nature protection, economic and recreational functions), (ii) people’s needs and (iii) the interdependencies with other spaces.
+Besides the focus on bioenergy, the researchers in this department also work on the fields of bio-economy, which includes issues such as the material utilization of biomass, cascaded utilization and nutrition security.
+In addition to the traditional material flow analysis, the analysis of economic and social Transformation Processes is also an important element in this context, so that the possibilities to implement bio-economical structures can also be understood from a holistic point of view.

 In the field of bio-energy, the department works on:

 - Bioenergy potentials and changing markets and perspectives of use

 - different utilization path ways of biomass in the context of their economic and ecological effects, and intersectoral dependencies

 - contribution of bioenergy to the energy system of the future, particularly to the energy transition in the heat sector, to process energy and to GHG-neutral carbon utilization (e.g. through sector coupling)

 - Infrastructural prerequisites and technical considerations of the energy transition from the perspective of bioenergy

 - sustainable refinancing systems of facilities for the various utilization pathways